OSGeo/gdal/gdal/doc/source/programs/gdaltindex.rst

 gdaltindex
 ================================================================================

+.. only:: html

     Builds a shapefile as a raster tileindex.

-.. only:: html

-    Lists information about a raster dataset.

 ..
 Index:: gdaltindex